The wide range of the Pastel Colors Palette!

 Babies are soft and delicate, and their products’ branding needs to be on the same lines.
 Gentle colors like pastels in pink, blue, lavender, green, etc bring out the softness beautifully.
 Pair this with a bolder pink or blue to kindle a little extra drama!

 Pictured: Bakery / Dessert products from Theobroma

-Cake is an emotion in itself, so much more than just a dessert.
+The cake is an emotion in itself, so much more than just a dessert.
 It invokes a feeling of joy unparalleled!
-A blend of pastels like red, green and blue coupled with bolder colors gives you branding that can’t be easily forgotten.
+A blend of pastels like red, green, and blue coupled with bolder colors gives you branding that can’t be easily forgotten.

 6. Pastels For Perfume

 Why use the Pastel Color Palette for Perfume Packaging?

 Perfumes that have fresh, floral, or fruity fragrances are generally associated with a feeling of calmness, subtlety, and freshness.
 Using pastels and a minimalistic logo for such fragrances reinforces the same feelings while looking at the brand colors.